Pandemic Emergency Unemployment Compensation (PEUC)

-Governor Kim Reynolds announced on May 11, 2021, new measures to address the State of Iowa’s severe workforce shortage.
-Effective June 12, 2021, the State of Iowa will end its participation in federal pandemic-related unemployment benefit programs.
-Iowa will no longer participate in the Pandemic Unemployment Emergency Compensation (PEUC) program.
-The last payable week for PEUC will be the week ending June 12, 2021.
+On May 11, 2021, Governor Kim Reynolds announced new measures to address the State of Iowa’s severe workforce shortage.
+Effective June 12, 2021, the State of Iowa ended its participation in federal pandemic-related unemployment benefit programs.
+Iowa stopped participating in the federal Unemployment Emergency Compensation (PEUC) program on that date.
+The last payable week for PUA was the week ending June 12, 2021.

 Pandemic Emergency Unemployment Compensation (PEUC) is a program under the Coronavirus Aid, Relief, and Economic Security (CARES) Act of 2020 which provides unemployment insurance benefits to those individuals who have exhausted their state unemployment insurance entitlement.
 It is funded by the federal government, not by state unemployment taxes paid by employers.